-Recognizing hip-hop as a culture that permeates many aspects of modern society, this is a timely show to include at the Museum.
-Created in the Bronx, New York, in the 1970s, hip-hop is nearly fifty years old.
-The local, youth based art form, has grown into an international phenomenon over the years.
-Using the four elements of hip-hop (MCing, breakdancing, graffiti, and DJing) as an organizational tool, I created four exhibition areas to highlight aspects of hip-hop: identity, community, activism, and creativity.
+In 2018, hip-hop culture permeates aspects of pop-culture, various music genres, sports, and modern society.
+Created in the Bronx, New York, in the 1970s, hip-hop is nearly 50 years old.
+The local, youth-based art form, has grown into an international phenomenon over the years.
+Using four elements of hip-hop (MCing, breakdancing, graffiti and DJing) as an organizational tool, four exhibition areas were created to highlight aspects of hip-hop: identity, community, activism and creativity.

-Hip-hop, like so many things, is part of a larger socio-cultural context.
-I use images from the museum’s permanent collection and pair them with images from the Eyejammie Hip-Hop Photography Collection.
-I created these pairings, or diptychs, to make connections between the past and present.
-The relationship between these photographs broaden the considerations and cultural significance of hip-hop within American society.
-Moreover, hip-hop is about adaptation and innovation, and a remixing and re-interpretation of ideas.
+Hip-hop, like so many things, is part of a broader socio-cultural context.
+By choosing images from the museum’s permanent collection and pairing them with images from the Eyejammie Hip-Hop Photography Collection, diptychs were created to make connections between the past and present.
+The relationship between these photographs broadens the context and cultural significance of hip-hop in American society.
+Moreover, hip-hop is about adaptation and innovation, and a remixing and reinterpreting of ideas.
 These works “represent” that notion through the photograph’s reinterpretation of history.

-Two epigraphs on the introductory panel embody the point of the exhibition.
+Two epigraphs on the first panel embody the point of the exhibition.
 One epigraph comes from William Shakespeare: “What is past is prologue”; the other comes from Jay-Z: “I’m not looking at you dudes, I’m looking past ya.”
-I consider both artists poets.
-One is an historic figure and the other is a contemporary artist; and like the spirit of hip-hop, both highlight a connection and relationship between poetry and hip-hop.
-These phrases point out what I am seeking to do with the show, which is to make connections between the past, present, and future and show how hip-hop did not originate in a vacuum.
+Both are artists and poets.
+One is a historical figure and the other is a contemporary artist; and like the spirit of hip-hop, both highlight a connection and relationship between poetry and hip-hop.
+These phrases illustrate links between the past, present, and future and show that hip-hop did not originate in a vacuum.

-I also include a few objects that speak to the creativity and culture of hip-hop.
-We have a subway door full of graffiti on loan from photographer Jamal Shabazz, with a great image of his included in window of the subway door.
-Shabazz is an important photographer who has been documenting everyday life in New York and has been documenting hip-hop culture since its inception.
-The pre-release mix tape of Nas’s Illmatic, as well as a studio demo of Mobb Deep’s second album, coupled with Big Boi’s Air Force Ones and some old school hip-hop party flyers also demonstrate the various elements of hip-hop.
+Also included are a few objects that speak to the creativity and culture of hip-hop.
+There is a subway door full of graffiti on loan from photographer Jamal Shabazz, featuring one of his own images on the door's window.
+Shabazz documents everyday life in New York and has been capturing images of hip-hop culture since its inception.
+The pre-release mixtape of Nas’s "Illmatic," a studio demo of Mobb Deep’s second album, Big Boi’s Air Force Ones and some old school hip-hop party flyers, combine to show the various elements of hip-hop.